notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

 ## SD-WAN Features

-Cisco has been steadily building in SD-WAN like features in recent software releases.
-Including:
+Cisco has been steadily building in SD-WAN features in recent software releases.
+Here are some highlights.
 * Virtual Tunnel Interfaces (VTI)
 * Loopback Interfaces
 * Equal-Cost Multi-Path (ECMP)